ClementBeal/pretty_charts/README.md

-# /!\ DISCLAIMER /!\
+> [!IMPORTANT]

-It's still in progress.
+> It's still in progress.
 I'm trying to draw the charts that are not provided by the other packages first.
 Then I'll add the interaction.
 The API might change because it's currently experiments.

 # Pretty Charts